Loading...

 Government of Uttar Pradesh

-State solar energy policy aimed at achieving 22 GW solar capacity by 2027.
-Provides framework for rooftop solar, solar parks, and open access solar projects.
+State policy targeting 22 GW solar capacity by 2027.
+Covers rooftop solar, solar parks, and open access projects.

 Additional Subsidy: No direct additional subsidy under this policy

-Uttar Pradesh has 6 electricity distribution companies.
-Each follows UPERC regulations for net metering but has its own application process and timelines.
+UP has 6 electricity distribution companies (DISCOMs).
+All follow UPERC net metering rules but each has its own application process.

 | DISCOM | Districts Covered | Max Capacity | Application Timeline |